Florida Statutes Governing Service of Process on Florida Registered Agents and Corporate Entities

 (3) If, after reasonable diligence, service of process cannot be completed under subsection (1) or subsection (2), service of process may be effected by service upon the Secretary of State as agent of the limited liability company as provided for in s.
 48.181.

-(4) If the address provided for the registered agent, member, or manager is a residence or private mailbox, service on the limited liability company, domestic or foreign, may be made by serving the registered agent, member, or manager in accordance with s.
+(4) If the address provided for the Florida Registered Agent, member, or manager is a residence or private mailbox, service on the limited liability company, domestic or foreign, may be made by serving the Florida Registered Agent, member, or manager in accordance with s.
 48.031.

 (5) This section does not apply to service of process on insurance companies.